davidonete/mangosbot-EngBags/README.md

 EngBags mod to manage bot inventory

 # Installation Guide
-1. Install original EngBags (version for vanilla 1.12 client)
+1. Clone this repo and place it into Interface/AddOns folder on your client
-2. Checkout this repo and replace all files from your EngBags installation with the new ones
+2. Rename the addon folder to "EngBags" in order to make it appear in the client

 # User Guide
 1. Select a bot.
 Make sure it remains selected.
-2. Start trading with bot or whisper 'c' command.
+2. Start trading with bot or whisper 'c' or 'items' command.

 The window will be opened showing all bot's inventory:
 ![Screenshot](screenshot.png)